muneebazam/uw-network-protocols/TCP 3-Way Handshake/README.md

 The client and server applications can both be compiled via the 'make' command.

-To start the client application, run the client script passing the server address, port, request code and message as command line parameters.
+To start the client application, run the client script passing the server address, server port, request code and message as command line parameters.

-E.g. ./client.sh <server_address> <server_port> <request_code> <message string>
+E.g. ./client.sh <server_address> <server_port> <request_code> <message_string>

 To start the server application, run the server script, passing the request code as command line parameters.